rigetti/pyquil/docs/source/start.rst

 The :py:class:`~pyquil.Program` object allows us to build up a Quil program. :py:func:`~pyquil.get_qc` connects us to a :py:class:`~pyquil.api.QuantumComputer` object, which specifies what our program should run on (see: :ref:`qvm`).
-We've also imported all (``*``) gates from the ``pyquil.gates`` module, which allows us to add operations to our program (:ref:`basics`). :py:class:`~pyquil.quilbase.Declare` allows us to declare classical memory regions.
+We've also imported all (``*``) gates from the ``pyquil.gates`` module, which allows us to add operations to our program (:ref:`basics`). :py:class:`~pyquil.quilbase.Declare` allows us to declare classical memory regions so that we can receive data from the :py:class:`~pyquil.api.QuantumComputer`.

 .. note::